asnazizi/MazeGameCPP/README.md

 # G134 - Maze and Mini games
 Team members - Sathya Geetha Balaji, Aisan Azizi

+Abstract:
+It should be noted that our team chose to implement a maze and mini games project due to several reasons.
+Firstly, the question of generating a random maze with a solvable path posed an interesting challenge to us, and we had the opportunity to explore different algorithms that implement this idea.
+Secondly, we preferred to work on several small games rather than a whole due to the fact that we could explore various implementations of interaction with users - i.e. diverse input and output - in a single project.
+We also believe that a constant change in the flow of the game makes it interesting for the user to keep on playing.
+Finally, breaking down a conventional maze game and adding our own ideas to it was an enjoyable and educative experience to both of us.
+Therefore, with the implementation of the features listed below, we aimed to simultaneously meet the project requirements whilst also testing out the capabilities of C++.

-Objective - To solve the maze and reach the end point
+Objective - To solve the maze and reach the end point.

-Description - A game based on passing through a user-based maze, whilst solving random minigames, to reach the end
+Description - A game based on passing through a user-based maze, whilst solving random minigames, to reach the end.

 Steps:
 1) Welcome message is shown to user.